1984 Winter Olympics: Ski jumping

 The ski jumping events took place on the Igman hills, southwest of Sarajevo in windy weather conditions.
 On the normal hill, 20-year-old Matti Nykänen of Finland led the standings after the first round by achieving a jump of 91 meters.
 The 19-year-old East German Jens Weissflog was second with a jump of 90 meters.
 In the second run, Weissflog jumped to 87 meters and Nykänen, who would have won gold with a jump of 86 meters, landed at 84 meters.
 The East German was the Olympic champion ahead of the Finn.
 Jari Puikkonen, also Finnish, produced the best jump of the event: a jump of 91.5 meters allowed him to move up from 21st to third place.
 The final scores were close: there was a 1.2 point difference between the first and the second as well as between the second and the third.

 Nykänen largely dominated the event on the big hill.
 He jumped to 116 meters in the first run, while Weissflog only reached 107 meters.
 The Finn increased his lead by also producing the best jump of the second set.
 He won the Olympic title with a 17.5 points lead, the biggest gap between first and second in Olympic ski jumping history.
-Weissflog finished second and Czechoslovakian Pavel Ploc took third place.
+Weissflog finished second and Czechoslovak Pavel Ploc took third place.